ipbc-dev/jointube/content/home.en.md

-Each server operates independently and is managed by a different person or organization, who can therefore apply various moderation and conduct rules, allowing you to find the instance who will suit you best.
+Each server operates independently and is managed by a different person or organization, who can therefore apply various moderation and conduct rules, allowing you to find the instance that suits you best.

-By watching a video, you help the hosting provider broadcasting it by becoming yourself a broadcaster of this video.
+By watching a video, you help the hosting provider to broadcast it by becoming a broadcaster of the video yourself.
 Each instance doesn't need much money to broadcast the videos of its users.

 [Get started](#getting-started)